Roger heard the dead behind him; he wasn’t pulling ahead as fast as he’d have liked.

 He couldn’t hold back the laughter.
 Pratfalls of the dead, Roger thought and debated taking a couple out with his Woodman’s Pal before they could get back up.
 But the one that had fallen with that horrid crunching sound wasn’t moving at all.
 Nope, better not chance it.

 He turned and headed towards 95th Avenue.
 Seemed a good spot to search a few houses.
 Maybe he could even pen up the group behind him in a fenced-in backyard.
 Assuming they’ll be able to get back up, of course–he could still hear them slipping and falling.

 “I’ll have to get Mary here,” Roger said while looking at the bare lilac trees growing on the other side of the road.
 They’d bloom in a few months, providing a pretty and sweet-smelling reprieve from the undertones of decay.

 Movement in the backyard of a home caught his attention.
 A girl walked towards him.

 The quicker... step of the newly-turned had fooled him...

 “Hello!”
-Roger managed, after shaking away what must have been a stunned look; besides his wife, he hadn’t seen another living person in months.
+Roger managed, after shaking away his surprise; besides his wife, he hadn’t seen another living person in months.
 And, as she approached the fence gate, walked into it, backed up, and walked into it again, he realized that he still hadn’t.
 The quicker, more coordinated step of the newly-turned had fooled him.

 Roger looked at her more closely.
 She was still a child, mid-teens, perhaps.
 Dead, but walking, of course.
 The girl–the zombie–he had to stop thinking of them as human, kept bouncing off the gate and walking right back into it, like an album skipping at the same spot.